List of Marvel Comics teams and organizations

+0–9

+3K

+3K is a gene-terrorist organization led by the Chairman and consisting of Astra, Cassandra Nova, and Wyre.
+They consider themselves Krakoa's heirs and plan to bring about a new world, having mutants outnumber humans by the year 3,000.
+In the "Age of Revelation" storyline, the Chairman is revealed to be Beast.

+3K X-Men

+The 3K X-Men (also called the Santo Marco Six) are a team formed by 3K consisting of former Orchis operatives who had their X-genes activated by 3K and were trained by Wyre.
+They are led by Schwarzschild (who gained black hole-generating abilities) and consist of Constellation (a S.T.R.I.K.E. agent who gained blasting abilities), Galatea (a S.H.I.E.L.D. agent who gained rock-like skin, superhuman strength, and increased durability), Juice (who gained an orange liquid body), Psychovore (who gained levitation and telepathy), and Timebomb (an A.I.M. agent and 3K X-Men's second-in-command who gained superhuman speed).

 A

 A.I.
 Army

 The A.I.
-Army is an organization appearing in American comic books published by Marvel Comics.

-Because of his revelation that he is now a simulated A.I., Tony Stark became Mark One and started to establish the A.I.
-Army.
-The team also consists of Albert, Awesome Android, Egghead, H.E.R.B.I.E., M-11, Machine Man, Machinesmith, Quasimodo, Super-Adaptoid, Walking Stiletto, the Dreadnoughts, a Sentinel, several Constructo-Bots, several Nick Fury LMDs, and an unnamed bomb disposal robot.
+Army is an organization established by Tony Stark, who believed himself to be an artificial intelligence and took on the name of Mark-One.
+The team also consists of Albert, Awesome Android, Egghead, H.E.R.B.I.E., M-11, Machine Man, Machinesmith, Quasimodo, Super-Adaptoid, Walking Stiletto, the Dreadnoughts, a Sentinel, several Nick Fury LMDs, several Constructo-Bots, and an unnamed bomb disposal robot.
 This group wants to obtain equal rights with organic beings through whatever way possible.

 Acolytes

-The Acolytes is an organization appearing in American comic books published by Marvel Comics.

 The Acolytes are a group of mutants and students/soldiers of the mutant Magneto, christening him a "mutant messiah."
 There have been several versions of Acolytes in the comics.

-Acolytes I
+First Acolytes

-Led originally by Fabian Cortez (a future leader of the group), his sister Annie, and consisting of Chrome, Marco Delgado, and Winters, the Acolytes first encountered Magneto on Asteroid M, a space station orbiting Earth.
+Led originally by Fabian Cortez, his sister Annie, and consisting of Chrome, Marco Delgado, and Winters, the Acolytes first encountered Magneto on Asteroid M, a space station orbiting Earth.
 The Acolytes requested and were granted sanctuary in addition to kidnapping Professor X and Moira MacTaggert.

-Acolytes II
+Second Acolytes

 The second group of Acolytes is led by Fabian Cortez and consisted of Rusty Collins, Colossus, Exodus, Frenzy, Javitz, Katu, the Kleinstock Brothers, Seamus Mellencamp, Milan, Neophyte, Rakkus, Scanner, Senyaka, Skids, Spoor, Unuscione, and Amelia Voght.

-Acolytes III
+Third Acolytes

 The third incarnation of the Acolytes is led by Joseph and consisted of Decay, Gargouille, Kamal, Orator, and Projector.

-Acolytes IV
+Fourth Acolytes

 The fourth incarnation of the Acolytes consist of Polaris, Barnacle, REM-RAM, Static, and Vindaloo.

-Acolytes V
+Fifth Acolytes

 The fifth incarnation of the Acolytes consisted of Exodus, Karima, Random, Tempo, and Amelia Voght.